 Use Case · For the CHRO

-Differentiate every comp package with equity awards competitors cannot match.
-Carver Edison doubles the value of the equity portion of an offer - without expanding your budget or burning through your share pool.
+Differentiate every comp package with equity awards designed so competitors can't match them.
+Carver Edison aims to double the value of the equity portion of an offer without increasing your budget or depleting your share pool.

 The Problem